 Which milk should we feed our loved ones?
-We are lucky to be bombarded with so many safe options — dairy milk, soy milk, almond milk and more — that it’s hard to choose the milk that meets our needs.
+We are lucky to be bombarded with so many safe options — dairy milk, soy milk, almond milk and more.
+It’s hard to choose the milk or milk alternative that meets our needs.
 That’s why we’ve created this quick-reference guide on the many kinds of milk available to you, the parent who pours it each day and night.

 If you’re in a hurry, here’s our short answer: In our opinion, dairy milk is the most affordable and nutrient-packed option for anyone who isn’t dealing with health issues, like food allergies, and doesn’t need to consider milk alternatives.
 If you’d like our long answer, read on: